tom-whitehead/hdbscan/README.md

 will perform the best for dense vectors and therefore most uses cases.
 However, Kruskal's algorithm is another possibility for this, that would perform better on sparse vectors.

-I also hope to be able to offer more hyper parameters to tune the algorithm.

 # Usage
 ### With default hyper parameters
 ```rust